akvsh/Node-API/README.md

 # MEAN-Practice
-Basic API using MEAN to get familiar with/learn the stack
+RESTful API using MEAN to get familiar with/learn the stack

 *Libraries/Tech used (for personal reference later):*
 - MongoDB